csaund/speech-and-semantics2gesture/data/download/README.md

 * make scrape, upload, and transcription scripts take bucket name as input.
 * pull out google cloud helpers.
 * update all to work on previously transcribed files.
+* Delete all `.json` files from cloud transcripts!!!!